 Success & Failure

-Your Check succeeds if the Score equals or exceeds (≥) the Difficulty of the task.
-This can be an arbitrary number set by the Guide or a target’s defensive Attribute.
-Most Checks do not count excess Score, so once you reach the Difficulty you can stop adding it up.
+A Check succeeds if the Score equals or exceeds (≥) the Difficulty of the task.
+This is a number set by the Guide or a target’s defensive (“passive”) Attribute.
+Most Checks do not count excess Score, so there is no need to keep adding beyond that.
+Zero Difficulty is an automatic success, so skip straight to counting Edge in that case.

 READING the DICE